-10.3 In principle, host institution should accept responsibility to attempt coverage as at home institution.
-Applicability should be determined in advance.
-10.4 Should not be implemented while on exchange.
 10.5.2 10.5.3, 10.5.5 Conditions of the home institution should apply.
 Conditions of the host institution should apply (interpreting these leaves as working conditions rather than benefits).
 11.3 N/A; however, our policy should ensure that faculty members accepted here on exchange should be selected by a process similar to, or a variation of, our selection process.
 11.5 There should be no evaluation by either institution for an employee on exchange; rather, an employee's contract shall be extended for the length of time s/he has been on exchange.
 11.8 An employee on exchange shall be entitled to the same notice as other members of the bargaining unit, conditions of the home institution should apply.
 12.1 If part of the assignment, conditions of the host institution should apply because the institution normally holds the copyright in the first instance.
 13 Conditions of the host institution should apply.
-Appendix A Capilano College employees remain employees of the College and members of the bargaining unit.
+Appendix A Capilano University employees remain employees of the University and members of the bargaining unit.